lightbulb-framework/lightbulb-framework/README.md

 If you wish to use the new GUI, you can use the extension for the [Burp Suite](https://portswigger.net/burp/).
 First you have to setup a working environment with Burp Proxy and Jython

 * Download the latest Jython from [here](http://www.jython.org/downloads.html)
-* Find your local python packages installation folder
+* Find your local python packages installation folder*
-* Configure Burp Extender to use these values, as shown below
+* Configure Burp Extender to use these values, as shown below*

 <img src="https://lightbulb-framework.github.io/assets/images/burp_jython_python.png" width="300">

 * Select the new LightBulb module ("BurpExtension.py") and set the extension type to be "Python"

 <img src="https://lightbulb-framework.github.io/assets/images/burp_extension.png" width="600">

+*You can ignore this step, and install the standalone version which contains all the required python packages included.
+You can download it [here](https://github.com/lightbulb-framework/lightbulb-framework/files/1454993/lightbulb-framework.zip)

 ## Examples